dashkite/mercury/README.md

 Set the base URL for the request.

+#### path text

+Sets the path for the request.
+This tacitly sets the URL by resolving the path relative to the base.

 #### url text

 Set the request URL.
-Resolved relative to the base URL if set.

 #### template text

 Set the URL template for generating the URL.

+#### parameters object

+Expand the template with the given object.
+Tacitly sets the URL to the resulting expansion.

+#### query object

+Set the query (search parameters) for the URL.

+#### method name

+Set the method name for the request, ex: “get”.

+#### content value

+Set the content (body) of the request to the given value.
+If the value is not a string, it’s converted to a string using `JSON.stringify`.

 #### headers object

 Set the headers for the request.

-#### method name

-Set the method name for the request.

 #### accept type